icescode/Xiph_and_friends_library_ios/README.md

 4. libvorbisenc.a
 5. libmp3lame.a
 6. libshout.a
+7. libtag.a
+8. libfaac.a <non free>
+9. libopus.a

-if you want to use libshout API on iOS then put all header file to your project, and linked with libshout, libogg, libvorbis, libtheora and libvorbisenc.
+if you want to use libshout API on iOS then put all header (shout,vorbis,ogg,theora) files to your project, and linked with libshout, libogg, libvorbis, libtheora and libvorbisenc.

-libmp3lame is optional.
+libmp3lame, libtag, libopus is optional.

-all headers files are in header folder.
+all headers files are in header folder. (doesn't include libtag's header, add libtag header as you need)